chop-dbhi/backtoschool/NEXT_STEPS.md

 ### The Basics

-* Python - An easy to learn programming language with a ton of capabilities.
+* [Python](http://python.org) - An easy to learn programming language with a ton of capabilities.
 We got to play with a bit of python code today.
 Checkout our the [releases](https://github.com/chop-dbhi/backtoschool/releases) section of our github repository to download a version of the Python GUI we used today on your own computer.
-  * iPython - write python scripts in your browser!
+  * [iPython](http://ipython.org/) - write python scripts in your browser!
-* Web Technologies (HTML/Javascript/CSS)
+* [Web Technologies](https://developer.mozilla.org/) (HTML/Javascript/CSS) - Mozilla (the organization that created Firefox) has an excellent resource for all things Web related.
-* Git - "Source code management" Keep track of the changes you make to your code.
-Make it easy to share your code and collaborate with other programmers
+* [Git](https://git-scm.com) - "Source code management" Keep track of the changes you make to your code.
+Make it easy to share your code and collaborate with other programmers.
+Check out the [try git](http://try.github.com/) link to jump right in!
-* Github - A website that makes it easy to share git repositories.
+* [Github](https://github.com) - A website that makes it easy to share git repositories.
 Check github for a wealth of example code from a wide variety of organizations (CHOP, Google, Facebook, Microsoft, etc.)

 ### Online Learning